python-attrs/cattrs/docs/converters.rst

 * support for ``attrs`` classes with PEP563 (postponed) annotations
 * support for generic ``attrs`` classes
 * support for easy overriding collection unstructuring

-The ``GenConverter`` will become the default converter type in a later release.